YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-godot/creating-commands-functions.md

 When you add the `YarnCommand` attribute to a method, you specify what name the command should have in Yarn scripts.
 You can then use that name as a command.

-If the method is not `static`, you call it with the name of the game object you want the command to run on.
+If the method is not `static`, you call it with the name of the node you want the command to run on.

 For example, if you have a script called `CharacterMovement` that has a method `Leap`, you can add a `YarnCommand` attribute to it to make it available to your Yarn scripts: